MylesBR/myles0255.github.io/_posts/2022-06-01-Mount-NFS-share-on-Debian.md

 ---
-title: How to Mount NFS share on Debian
+title: Mount NFS share on Debian
 date: 2022-06-01
 categories: [share NFS Networking]
 tags: [nfs,server,debian]            # TAG names should always be be lowercase and seperated by a commma